LaST-R1: Reinforcing Robotic Manipulation via Adaptive Physical Latent Reasoning: Introduction

-To empirically validate our framework, LaST-R1 is first initialized with pre-trained Qwen3-VL-4B \cite{bai2025qwen3vltechnicalreport} and undergoes large-scale pre-training across diverse robotic manipulation datasets \cite{o2024open,wu2024robomind,khazatsky2024droid}.
+To empirically validate our framework, LaST-R1 VLA is first initialized with pre-trained Qwen3-VL-4B \cite{bai2025qwen3vltechnicalreport} and undergoes large-scale pre-training across diverse robotic manipulation datasets \cite{o2024open,wu2024robomind,khazatsky2024droid}.
 For specific downstream tasks, the policy is adapted through a supervised fine-tuning (SFT) warm-up before engaging in online RL post-training.
-During evaluation, our approach achieves a near-perfect 99.8\% average success rate on the LIBERO benchmark with one-shot warmup, outperforming prior state-of-the-art (SOTA) baselines.
-In real-world deployments, LAPO post-training yields up to a 44\% improvement over the initial warm-up policy across four complex tasks, reaching a 90\% average success rate in both single-arm and dual-arm settings.
-Furthermore, systematic evaluations demonstrate that the proposed framework exhibits strong generalization across both simulated and real-world environments, consistently outperforming vanilla action-only RL policies trained with standard PPO \cite{schulman2017proximal}.
-Notably, LaST-R1 achieves zero-shot generalization to unseen objects, backgrounds, and lighting conditions after RL post-training.
-Main contributions are as follows:
+During evaluation, our approach achieves a near-perfect 99.9\% average success rate on the LIBERO benchmark with one-shot warmup, outperforming prior state-of-the-art (SOTA) baselines, with a particularly notable improvement of 5.3\% on the LIBERO-Long suite (long-horizon tasks).
+In real-world deployments, LaST-R1 yields up to a 22.5\% improvement over the SOTA SFT method across four complex tasks, reaching a 90\% average success rate in both single-arm and dual-arm settings.
+Furthermore, systematic evaluations demonstrate that the proposed framework exhibits strong generalization in simulation environments, consistently outperforming vanilla action-only RL policies trained with standard PPO \cite{schulman2017proximal}.
+Notably, LaST-R1 achieves zero-shot generalization to unseen objects, backgrounds, and lighting conditions after LAPO post-training.
+In summary, our main contributions are as follows:

 \begin{enumerate}[leftmargin=15pt, labelsep=5pt, label=\arabic*)]